 - Knowingly leasing or renting a building to be used for prostitution.

-Ultimately, most activities related to prostitution is covered under this statute.
+Ultimately, most activities related to prostitution are covered under New Jersey’s general prostitution statute.

 Penalties for Soliciting or Promoting Prostitution in Atlantic City